 Kingsport

-• Warriors' Path State Park offers a variety of outdoor activities including hiking, golfing, and boating, with free park entry and minimal fees for certain activities.
+- Warriors' Path State Park stands out among the region’s budget friendly travel destinations, offering free entry and access to hiking, boating and scenic views.
 Restrooms and major facilities are accessible.
 Admission and parking are free, and the park is open daily from sunrise to sunset.

 Affordable Places In & Near Nashville